-Corporations claiming the following credits are not subject to the tentative minimum tax
+Corporations claiming the following credits are not subject to the tentative minimum tax limitation:

 - California Competes Tax Credit

-- California Motion Picture and Television Production Credit carryover
+- California Motion Picture and Television Production Credit

 - College Access Tax Credit

 - Commercial Solar Electric System Credit carryover

 - Commercial Solar Energy Credit carryover

-- Enterprise Zone Hiring Credit carryover
+- EZ Hiring Credit carryover

-- Enterprise Zone Sales or Use Tax Credit
+- EZ Sales or Use Tax Credit carryover

 - Low-income Housing Credit

 - Natural Heritage Preservation Tax Credit

 - New California Motion Picture and Television Production Credit

 - New Advanced Strategic Aircraft Credit

 - Orphan Drug Credit carryover

 - Research Credit

 - Solar Energy Credit carryover

-- Targeted Tax Area Hiring Credit Carryover
+- TTA Hiring Credit Carryover

-- Targeted Tax Area Sales or Use Tax Credit carryover
+- TTA Sales or Use Tax Credit carryover

 Each credit is identified by a code.
-See the Credit Chart on page 50.
+See the Credit Chart on page 52.
 To claim one or two credits, enter the credit name, code, and the amount of the credit on line 24 and line 25.
 To claim more than two credits, use Schedule P (100W).
 List two of the credits on line 24 and line 25.
 Enter the total of any remaining credits from Schedule P (100W) on line 26.
 Do not make an entry on line 26 unless line 24 and line 25 are complete.

 To figure tax credits, use the appropriate form or schedule.
 If the corporation claims a credit carryover for an expired credit, use form FTB 3540, Credit Carryover and Recapture Summary, to figure the amount of credit, unless the corporation is required to complete Schedule P (100W).
 In that case, enter the amount of the credit on Schedule P (100W) and complete Schedule P (100W).
 Do not attach form FTB 3540.
-For EZ, LAMBRA, MEA, or TTA credit carryovers, get form FTB 3805Z, form FTB 3807, form FTB 3808, or form FTB 3809.
-For credit carryover of the original California Motion Picture and Television Production credit, get FTB 3541.
+For EZ, LAMBRA, Manufacturing Enhancement Area (MEA), or TTA credit carryovers, get form FTB 3805Z, form FTB 3807, form FTB 3808, or form FTB 3809.